 - 1/3 cup water (more if needed)

 1. In a large mixing bowl, whisk together all of the dry ingredients.
-Place the dates, almond milk, lemon juice and vanilla essence in a high-speed blender/food processor and blend until you have a smooth paste.
-Stir this mixture in with the dry ingredients until you have a relatively thick batter.
+Place the dates, 1 cup of almond milk, lemon juice and vanilla essence in a high-speed blender/food processor and blend until you have a smooth paste.
+Stir this mixture in with the dry ingredients and remaining 1 cup of almond milk until you have a relatively thick batter.

 2. Heat up a non-stick pan on medium heat before pouring in about 1/4 cup batter per pancake.
 When the pancakes has started to firm up on the upward-facing side, flip around and cook on the other side until they are a deep